 WYSIWYG Editor Examples

-If you’re keen to build your website with a WYSIWYG editor but don’t know where to start, here are some well-known editors that you may wish to investigate:
+If you’re keen to build your web page with a WYSIWYG rich text editor but don’t know where to start, here are some well-known editors that you may wish to investigate:

 - Adobe Dreamweaver: This massively popular option boasts a large library of code snippets and file transfer features.
 However, it comes at a hefty price and is only recommended if you want a detailed and complex design experienced.

 - Create: Exclusive to Mac operating systems, this service combines the major features of many of the big-name editors into a single cheap package.